andywhale/andywhale/content/posts/wagtail-image-caption.md

 tags: ["wagtail", "tailwind", "python", "numiko"]
 ---

-Disclaimer; I am a big fan on Wagtail but I regularaly have issues finding appropriate documentation, so most of the information posted here is available in the docs or within the code.
+Disclaimer; I am a big fan of Wagtail but I regularaly have issues finding appropriate documentation, so most of the information posted here is available in the docs or within the code.
 This article is more of a reference for when I forget it all over again.

 ## Adding a caption to an image